Optimal Control of Debt-to-GDP Ratio in an N-state Regime Switching Economy: On the Existence of the Optimal Debt Ratio Management Policy

 \end{proposition} \begin{proof} For any $(x,i)\in \mathcal{O}$, $t\geq 0$ and $\omega \in \Omega$, recall \eqref{solGBM} and set

 Due to Assumptions \ref{ass:rho} and \ref{ass:h}, and standard estimates, it is easy to check that

 We thus have that the integrability conditions required in equation (2.4) of \cite{KaratzasWang} are satisfied, and we can therefore apply Theorems 3.1 and 3.2 of \cite{KaratzasWang} together with our Theorem \ref{thm:existence} in order to conclude.
 In fact, going through the proofs of Theorems 3.1 and 3.2 of \cite{KaratzasWang}, one should notice that the required nonnegativity of the process $\gamma$ is not necessary.
-The arguments of those proofs still work in the case (as in the present paper) in which $\gamma$ is negative (cf.\ \eqref{set}) and $\E\big[\sup_{t\geq 0}|\gamma_t|\big] < \infty$. \end{proof}
+The arguments of those proofs still work in the case (as in the present paper) in which $\gamma$ is negative (cf.\ \eqref{set}) and $\E\big[\sup_{t\geq 0}|\gamma_t|\big] < \infty$.
+Moreover, it is important to remark that in \cite{KaratzasWang} the set of admissible controls does not require that the controlled process remains positive.
+However, the proof of Theorem 3.2 therein is based on the construction of suitable perturbations of the optimal control and one may easily verify that such perturbations of the optimal control preserve positivity of the process provided that the optimal control does. \end{proof}

+This game might be interpreted as a game played between the two components of the government; namely, player 1 (inf--player choosing $\theta$) represents the will to adopt a restrictive debt policy and player 2 (sup--player choosing $\tau$) represents the desire to increase spending.